-Turn off all electrical switches before servicing the fuel system and DO NOT drain any fuel into the bilge.
-Check all fuel lines and fittings for leaks before and after starting the engines and after any fuel system service.
-Prime fuel system and check all fittings for leaks before starting the engines.
+To reduce the possibility of a fire or explosion, make sure all electrical switches are in the "off" position before servicing the fuel system.
+Do not drain any fuel in the bilge.
+This could lead to a fire or explosion.
+Check all fuel line fittings for leaks before and after starting the engines following any fuel system service.